-The Azores are now a trending destination in Europe, a lot has been said about the islands and São Miguel in particular.
-Yet for some reason my hometown Ponta Delgada is still overlooked.
-And it’s almost a mandatory stop in any Azores itinerary!
+The Azores are now a trending destination in Europe, a lot already has been said about touring the islands and São Miguel in particular.

 Don’t expect long avenues of expensive shops, a pungent nightlife or the overall buzz of a metropolis.
 It’s still the tranquil Azores after all and Ponta Delgada is still a quiet town for most standards.

 With no further ado, these are the best things to do in Ponta Delgada, Azores.

 - Avenida Infante D. Henrique (seaside promenade)